dasc-lab/sd-images/raspi-ubuntu-20-setup.md

 When the raspi is turned on, it first goes into a `uBOOT` mode, where it is waiting to check if the user sends any keyboard commands. if the user does, it goes into a safe mode, allowing you to make modifications.
 However, for our applications, we will be connecting the pixhawk using UART connections.
 Unfortunately, these messages also go to the same place, and therefore the bootloader gets interrupted at boot.
 We need to disable this.
 The description here is a copy of the steps listed at https://stackoverflow.com/questions/34356844/how-to-disable-serial-consolenon-kernel-in-u-boot/64583919#64583919

-1. `sudo apt install git make gcc gcc-aarch64-linux-gnu`
+1. `sudo apt install git make gcc gcc-aarch64-linux-gnu bison flex -y`
 2. `git clone --depth 1 git://git.denx.de/u-boot.git`
 3. `cd u-boot`
-4. "Find your board config files - they depend on the model, e.g. rpi_3_defconfig for Raspberry Pi 3, rpi_4_defconfig for Raspberry Pi 4 and so on.
-Add the following lines to the end of the file"
+4. Find your board config files, inside the `configs` folder - for this set up, we modified `rpi_4_defconfig` Add the following lines to the end of the file"
-5.
+6.
 ```
 CONFIG_BOOTDELAY=-2
 CONFIG_SILENT_CONSOLE=y